 The foray into 5G is one linked to both the inevitable promises and prices of progress.
 This week, Eamonn Holmes came under fire for suggesting that we would be wrong to totally disregard theories around 5G and a possible link to the Corona Virus outbreak.
-Whilst this was indeed irresponsible, given his platform, a lack of evidence, and during such a time of mass confusion and change, my heart went out to him – as should yours.
+Whilst this was reprimanded as irresponsible, given his platform, a lack of evidence, and during such a time of mass confusion and change, my heart went out to him – as should yours.

 It is a messy world out there and today, even more so.
 Firing rebuttals using only insults and dismissive labels, ironically casts the opposition in the same category of speculation, judgement and assumption.
 Instead of responding with the ritual humiliation and round of sackings, perhaps it would be better to engage around constructive communication and debate, over the accusatory and highly personal finger pointing that fuels the culture of outrage.